What is Plastic?

 Carbon atoms are linked in chains and are produced in long chain molecules.

 Plastic was discovered by famous German chemist Christian Schonbein in 1846.
 Plastics were actually discovered accidentally.
 Christian was experimenting in his kitchen and by accident, he spilt a mixture of nitric acid and sulphuric acid.
 To mop that solution (a mixture of nitric and sulphuric acid) he took a cloth and after moping he kept it over the stove.
-After some time, the cloth disappeared and from there plastic got its name.
+After some time, the cloth disappeared and from their plastic got its name.

 Introduction to Plastic